ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-6-2.md

-Chapter 6: Managing Change and Uncertainty: Strategies for Adapting to New Situations and Challenges
+Strategies for Adapting to New Situations and Challenges
 ====================================================================================================

 Adapting to new situations and challenges is essential for success in sales.
 In this chapter, we will discuss strategies for adapting to new situations and challenges.